Congenital Spinal and Vertebral Malformations in Dogs (Congenital Spinal / Vertebral Malformation)

 Causes

-The spine of dogs consists of a series of vertebrae that form the vertebral canal and enclose the spinal cordThe spinal cord is a long, narrow bundle of nerve tissue located in the spinal canal of the vertebral column.
-It is part of the central nervous system and transmits nerve impulses between the brain and body..
+A dog’s spine consists of a series of vertebrae that form the vertebral canal and enclose the spinal cord.
 Any deviation from the normal structure of these vertebrae can be considered a malformation.
-These anomalies can affect both the form and function of the spine, which can lead to neurological problems and movement disorders.
+These anomalies can affect both the shape and function of the spine, which can lead to neurological problems and movement disorders.

-Another factor can be impaired embryonic development, which is caused by genetic anomalies or external influences.
-These disorders can lead to faulty segmentation of the vertebrae during embryonic development and lead to structural deviations.
+Another factor can be disrupted embryonic development caused by genetic anomalies or external influences.
+These disruptions can lead to faulty segmentation of the vertebrae during embryonic development and result in structural deviations.

 Symptoms